andepraveenofficial/nodejs-tutorial/00-Material/NodeJS.md

 <summary>Introduction</summary>

 ## Introduction
-NodeJS is a Javascript environment that executes Javascript code outside a web browser.
+- NodeJS is a Javascript runtime environment that executes Javascript code outside a web browser.
+- With Node.js, JavaScript can run anywhere, including servers, desktops, and embedded systems.
+- Node.js is a non-blocking I/O.

 ![NodeJS](./Assets/introduction/01-NodeJS.png)